 Make it Easy for Users

 James Blackwell, Co-Founder of BuzzSumo, mentioned “make it easy for user” several times during our phone conversation.
 Initially, I was wondering what “it” is.
 At the end of our conversation, it became clear that “it” means user-interface design and customer experience.
 What can you do from a design perspective to make your product intuitive?
-If you can’t make it intuitive, is it possible to add something to assist users to figure out?
+If you can’t make it intuitive, is it possible to add something to assist users to figure it out?

 When you log into BuzzSumo you see a clean design, which shows key product features on the top: Content Search, Influencer Search, Content Alerts and Reports.
 On the center of the page is a quick explanation of “Content Search”.
 If you don’t know where to start, no problem, let’s start with “show me how it works in 60 seconds.”
 When you click on “Show me how it works”, you get a quick, 7-step tour on “what’s what” on the page.